Comparison between ALEPlot and ale packages

 Although gradient boosted trees generally perform quite well, they

-yourself if you want to.
+the 6000 from the original demo.
 Note that the model calls is based on

 data[,-c(3,4)]